 Each of our MA Law (Conversion) study options has its own structure, with different assessments to suit.

 We care about your career, which is why we offer support with job applications and other work experience opportunities as soon as you accept your place.Discover more

-With a range of scholarships and bursaries available, studying with us is more affordable than ever.
-Plus, studying a Master’s Degree means that you could be eligible for a postgraduate student loan.
+We also have a range of scholarships and bursaries available which make studying with us more affordable than ever.

 We have students from over 120 different countries throughout our campuses, with a dedicated team to help international students.